 Following the incident, Officer Mulvihill underwent surgery to remove the bullet from his skull.
 The bullet was successfully removed and it appeared that he was recovering.
 He eventually returned to full duty at the Desplaines Street Station.
 He was back to his old self running up the stairs and cracking jokes with his coworkers about his appetite.
 In January of 1883, his health began to decline.
 His doctors believed that he was suffering from an abscess in the brain, which was causing his health to decline.
 After much consultation he underwent a complicated brain surgery, which was remarkable for its technical nuance during this time and was the subject of medical journals.
 The surgery was a success and he again quickly recovered.
 He again appeared to be on the road to good health.
 However, an infection set in and eighteen months after the surgery he passed away at his home located at No. 150 North Halsted Street (present Day 432 North Halsted Street).
 He was pronounced dead at 8:00 p.m. on July 22, 1884.

-Officer Mulvihill was waked at his residence located at No. 152 North Halsted Street (present day 440 North Halsted Street) and his funeral mass was held in Requeim at St. Stephan Church located at Ohio and Sangamon Streets.
+Officer Mulvihill was waked at his residence located at No. 152 North Halsted Street (present day 440 North Halsted Street).
+His funeral mass was held in Requeim at St. Stephan Church located at Ohio and Sangamon Streets.
 He was laid to rest on July 25, 1884 in St. James (Toronto) Cemetery, City of Wheatland, Clinton County, Iowa.

 Patrolman Patrick N. Mulvihill, born March 17, 1860, received his Probationary Appointment to the Chicago Police Department on April 16, 1881.